blackteahamburger/fcitx5-pinyin-sougou/README.md

-Sougou Pinyin dictionary for Fcitx5 and RIME.
+Sougou & Baidu Pinyin dictionary for Fcitx5 and RIME.

-Raw Sougou pinyin dictionary are automatically updated and released monthly by Github Action with `SougouSpider.py` (modified from [Sougou_dict_spider](https://github.com/StuPeter/Sougou_dict_spider)).
+Raw Sougou & Baidu pinyin dictionary are automatically updated and released monthly by Github Action with `SougouSpider.py` & `BaiduSpider.py` (modified from [Sougou_dict_spider](https://github.com/StuPeter/Sougou_dict_spider)).

 Dictionaries are also automatically built and released monthly for fcitx5 and rime by Github Action.